selemondev/create-vue3-app/CONTRIBUTING.md

 ## Reporting Issues

-Welcome to Create-Vue-Next CLI!
+Welcome to Init-Vue3-App CLI!
 We value your feedback and contributions to make this project better.
-If you encounter any bugs or have feature requests, please use [Github issues](https://github.com/selemondev/create-vue-next/issues) issues to submit them.
+If you encounter any bugs or have feature requests, please use [Github issues](https://github.com/selemondev/init-vue3-app/issues) issues to submit them.

 Before reporting an issue, we ask you to: